wivoliveira/CAP-394/3_EDA.md

     print("There are ", paths.size, " WRS grids and ", tiles.size, " Sentinel-2 zones that intersect the Brazilian state of ", name)
 ```

-    Number of WRS and Sentinel-2 grids that intersect each Brazilian state.
+    Number of Landsat-8 and Sentinel-2 grids that intersect each Brazilian state.
 Obs.: Note that states that intersect more than one state are counted more than once.
     There are  20  WRS grids and  41  Sentinel-2 zones that intersect the Brazilian state of  Rond�nia
     There are  16  WRS grids and  33  Sentinel-2 zones that intersect the Brazilian state of  ACRE
     There are  14  WRS grids and  32  Sentinel-2 zones that intersect the Brazilian state of  AMAP�